-Your revenue targets are usually determined by your operating expenses.
+Your profit and revenue targets are usually determined by your operating expenses.
 Make sure you account for each and every one of your expenses when trying to determine your potential profit.
 If your projected revenue minus costs yields a satisfactory profit, then your pricing is probably at least in the proper ball park.

 My wife and I fell into the trap of pricing our products too low in the beginning.
 Our main problem was that we didn’t properly factor in all of the costs involved in selling our goods.

 You Attract A Lot Of Cheap Customers

 Low-ball prices encourage customers to try and low ball you some more.
 It’s analogous to a situation that my friend was in recently when he tried to sell his house.
 He initially set the price on the low end so he could get a quick sale of his property.

 You’ll have to experiment for a while, but once the cheap customers go away, you’ll know that your pricing is at least in the ballpark of what you should be charging.

-Our phones used to ring off the hook back when we offered ridiculously low prices.
-We’d get a ton of calls from people who just wanted to haggle with us just for the sake of haggling.
+Our phones used to ring off the hook back when we offered significantly below market prices on our linens.
+We’d get a ton of calls from people who wanted coupons or to haggle with us just for the sake of haggling.